 To volunteer, contact Larry Nicholson (312.981.3382).

 Back to top

-Fourth Presbyterian Church’s newest mission group, Helping Hands, works as a team on painting, construction, cleaning, and gardening projects.
+The Fourth Church mission group Helping Hands works as a team on painting, construction, cleaning, and gardening projects.
 If you’re interested in hands-on outreach in the Chicago community, this group is for you!